 Bagi Anda yang ingin melanjutkan ke studi ke Tokyo City University.
 JAPAN STUDY SUPPORT merupakan situs informasi studi di Jepang untuk para pelajar/mahasiswa(i) mancanegara yang dikelola bersama oleh The Asian Students Cultural Association (ABK) dan Benesse Corp.
-Kami menyediakan informasi rinci per jurusan riset, termasuk EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
+Kami menyediakan informasi rinci per jurusan riset, termasuk Graduate School of EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
 Bagi yang ingin mencari informasi studi di Tokyo City University, silakan memanfaatkannya.
 Selain itu, kami juga menyediakan informasi sekitar 1300 universitas, pascasarjana, universitas yunior, akademi kejuruan yang siap menerima mahasiswa(i) mancanegara.

 For the Major in Mechanical Engineering, in addition to the 4 main systems of material mechanics, machine dynamics, internal combustion engineering (thermodynamics), and fluid mechanics (fluid dynamics), materials engineering, which relates to materials and processing, and precision machine engineering are also available for a total of 6 courses of study.
 This wide range of research opportunities related to mechanical engineering cover all the fundamental concepts behind “mono-dzukuri”, the art of craftsmanship.
 Each course emphasizes creative research and education with a holistic viewpoint for approaching today’s advanced, complex technological developments.

 This major focuses on the integration of cross-disciplinary technologies from multiple fields of engineering such as mechanical engineering and electrical and electronic engineering, which clearly differentiates it from other programs in the graduate school such as the Major in Mechanical Engineering.